Your first contact with a potential new customer, employer or partner a will make a first impression. On or off-line.

 My Experience Confirms This

-Being a one woman show I can speak from experience.
-By virtue of that first contact email, and the subsequent handful that follow, I form an impression.
+Being a one-woman show, I can speak from experience.
+I form an impression by that first contact email and the following subsequent handful.
 I can confidently determine whether a potential inquirer is one I can successfully work with.

-When I receive an inquiry that does not include even the basics of Business Email Etiquette, I know that person will consume more of my time.
-Not just in email communications but throughout the course of project tasks.
-My 24 years of experience proves that out.
+When I receive an inquiry that does not include the basics of Business Email Etiquette, I know that person will consume more of my time, not just in email communications but throughout project tasks.
+My 29 years of experience prove that.

-I don’t know about you, but I hate being made inefficient through no fault of my own.
-Particularly because this can also cause my customer service levels to suffer for my established clientele.
+I don’t know about you, but I hate being made inefficient through no fault of my own, mainly because this can also cause my customer service levels to suffer for my established clientele.
+Not good.

-Paying attention to details and responding with clarity is necessary for both sides in order for me to do my job well.
-So, do I take that risk?
+Paying attention to details and responding clearly is necessary for both sides and for me to do my job well.
+So, do I take that risk by working with those who show no business email etiquette?
 Would you?

-New contacts that reflect that they take the necessary time and thought before clicking Send, form a better first impression.
-It is a window into what can be expected moving forward.
+New contacts taking the time to think before clicking the send button will form a better first impression.
+In addition, it is a window into what can be expected moving forward.

-Other consultants I’ve discussed this with also relay the same frustration.
-Potential clients that do not communicate in a formal detailed manner raise red flags.
+Other consultants that I’ve discussed this with also relay the same frustration.
+Potential clients that do not communicate formally and in detail raise red flags.

-Clearly they don’t realize that most likely the consultant is also making a determination.
+They don’t realize that although they are interested in hiring the consultant, the consultant is also deciding whether to work with them.
 Will this be a profitable client or a resource drain?

 Communication Skills Matter

-If you want to be considered, your email communication skills need to be on full display.
+If you want to be considered, your email communication skills must always be on full display.
 Especially considering most jobs now require email skills.

 Simple things like making sure that you spell names correctly.
 That you proofread for grammar and tone.
-Integrating a respectful level of formality and professionalism.
-That you take the time to type in properly structured complete sentences.
+You think it is essential to integrate a respectful level of formality and professionalism by taking the time to type correctly structured complete sentences.

 Email is Your Calling Card

-Every email you send is a building block for opportunity.
-The opportunity to impress a potential new customer, employer, supplier or vendor.
+Every email you send is a building block for an opportunity.
+The opportunity to impress a potential new customer, employer, supplier, or vendor.
 An indication that you should be considered over your perceived competition.

 “Work with me because I won’t waste your time.”